morrownr/Monitor_Mode/Monitor_Mode.md

 in-kernel drivers are Linux Wireless Standards compliant so any of the many guides that are available should work fine

-Please submit corrections or additions via Issues.
+Please submit corrections or additions via PR or message in Issues.

 Monitor mode, or RFMON (Radio Frequency MONitor) mode, allows a computer with a wireless network interface controller (WNIC) to monitor all